19hours/sg-statutes/Acts/Securities and Futures Act.md

 (B) the value or price of any group of any such debentures, stocks or shares; or

-(C) an index of any such debentures, stocks or shares; or
+(C) an index of any such debentures, stocks or shares;

-(iv) a futures contract only if the commodity which is the subject of the futures contract is a share or stock of a corporation;
+(iv) a futures contract only if the commodity which is the subject of the futures contract is a share or stock of a corporation; or

+(v) such other product or class of products as the Authority may prescribe,

+but does not include such product or class of products as the Authority may prescribe as not being securities;

+[2/2009 wef 20/04/2009]

 (b) in relation to a business trust, for the purposes of sections 213(a)(ia) and (b)(ia) and 218(1A) and (4A) —